Solar power in the United States: Solar cell manufacturing

-The American Recovery and Reinvestment Act of 2009 created a large investment into clean energy with the purpose of developing an increase of green jobs.
+The American Recovery and Reinvestment Act of 2009 created a large investment into renewable energy with the purpose of developing an increase of green jobs.
 Thin-film photovoltaics (CdTe and CIGS) were chosen because they can be less expensive to manufacture than crystalline silicon-based solar cells.

 In late September 2008, Sanyo Electric Company, Ltd. announced its decision to build a manufacturing plant for solar ingots and wafers (the building blocks for silicon solar cells) in Salem, Oregon.
 The plant was scheduled to begin operating in October 2009 and scheduled to reach its full production capacity of 70 megawatts (MW) of solar wafers per year by April 2010.
 In April 2013 the plant closed its wafer slicing operation.
 In February 2016 the parent company, Panasonic, announced it would lay off 37% of the remaining workforce.

 In early October 2008, First Solar, Inc. broke ground on an expansion of its Perrysburg, Ohio, planned to add enough capacity to produce another 57 MW per year of solar modules at the facility, bringing its total capacity to roughly 192 MW per year.
 In November 2016 the company reduced the workforce in the Perrysburg plant by 20% as part of a worldwide restructuring.

 In mid-October 2008, SolarWorld AG opened a manufacturing plant in Hillsboro, Oregon.
 In 2016 the Hillsboro plant was the largest photovoltaic technology manufacturing plant in the Western Hemisphere.
 It maintains 500 megawatts of cell-manufacturing capacity and 350 MW of module-assembly capacity annually.

 Rapidly decreasing photovoltaic prices put General Electric's planned factory in Colorado on hold, and led to the bankruptcy of Konarka Technologies, which had expected to produce 1,000 MW of solar modules per year by 2011, and Solyndra, which defaulted on a $535 million loan guarantee, prompting Republican members of the Energy and Commerce committee to vote to cease accepting new applications to the loan program.

 In September 2014, SolarCity broke ground on a solar panel manufacturing plant in Buffalo, New York.

 Upon its completion in 2016, it was projected to be the largest solar manufacturing facility in the Western hemisphere, with an annual manufacturing capacity of 1 gigawatt.
 However, as of 2019 the facility has not met the projections on production or job creation.